lspitzner/hs-commander/README.md

 2. run `stack install`.
 3. import `Commander` into your library.

+you can run the example code by running `stack install :example1 && example1` assuming that the directory stack copies binaries to is present in your `PATH`.

 # Disclaimer

-This project is still under heavy development and so will likely change drastically!
+This project is still under heavy development and could well change drastically!